Welcome to the Autism Services Research Group

 We seek to advance research that improves the quality of life of children, youth, and adults with autism spectrum disorders (ASD).
 To improve outcomes, understanding the whole person is essential and collaboration between parents and caregivers, family members, teachers, and therapists is vital.

 Our research involves the development and testing of interventions and the study of services and outcomes of interventions.
 We emphasize research that has direct implications for community based services, the shortage of trained professionals, and the need for interventions that have positive effects for all children using personalized treatment planning.

-With funding from NIMH, we have completed two randomized controlled studies of the effectiveness of COMPASS.
 COMPASS puts into practice the importance of collaborative decision-making between parents and professionals, the necessity of understanding how ASD affects each person individually and how personal and environmental strengths are considered to offset challenges, and how ongoing data-based decision making is applied to ensure optimal outcomes.

 We have published our COMPASS manual with Springer.
 The manual details the exact methods and protocols to develop, implement, and monitor outcomes of children with autism.
 It is developed for specialists who provide consultation and support to classroom teachers.

 See our page on Building a COMPASS Profile for your child or student.